 We maintain the environmental improvements with local community consultation events to develop our future as a sustainable hub.
 We’re seeking the funding to make the vision of an eco-hub a reality.

 There are two main ambitions for the centre.

-Now, thanks to new revenue funding from National Lottery Community Fund, we will be developing an Environmental Action Plan for Whitley Bay.
-This will include consideration for how we develop the building, what activities we can provide both in the centre and around Whitley Bay.
+Thanks to new revenue funding from National Lottery Community Fund, we will be developing an Environmental Action Plan for Whitley Bay, including consideration for how we develop the building and activities we can provide both in the centre and around Whitley Bay.